NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_record.rst

 ``EC04026``: Marine Diesel [2018]
  |    E043: API, 37.3 does not match density at 60F.
 API should be: 38.5
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC04027``: Cold Lake Blend Winter [2018]
  |    E043: API, 21.5 does not match density at 60F.
 API should be: 22.0

 ``EC04028``: Hibernia [2018]
+ |    W009: Distillation fraction recovered is missing or invalid
  |    E043: API, 32.6 does not match density at 60F.
 API should be: 33.6

 ``EC04029``: Hebron [2018]
  |    E043: API, 19.9 does not match density at 60F.
 API should be: 20.3
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC04030``: White Rose [2018]
+ |    W009: Distillation fraction recovered is missing or invalid
  |    E043: API, 31.9 does not match density at 60F.
 API should be: 32.8

 ``EC05517``: Cold Lake Blend Winter [2019]